research-software-directory/RSD-as-a-service/documentation/docs/03-rsd-instance/03-administration.md

 ## RSD contributors

 The page shows the list of all contributors and team members.
 You can search by name, email or ORCID.
 You can change the values in the table by clicking on the value.
-The values is automatically saved after you navigate out of the edit box.
+The values are automatically saved after you navigate out of the edit box.
 The link in the last column will open the software or project item where this contributor/team member is used.

 ![animation](img/admin-rsd-contributor.gif)